eaglezoli/obsidian/10. Bilateral/Research Log.md

 		- Discrete data
 		- Decision Tree
 		- XGBoost
+- **The Goal**
+	- Which features increase with FR and HR
+	- Interaction effect between FR and HR on features
+	- Highlight the difference in the gap between healthy and unhealthy vessel at low flow and high flow
 ### Meeting with Juan
 - Principal Component Analysis (PCA)
 	- Order reduction